Danthewaann/pyallel/README.md

                              "echo \$SHELL" or "\$(echo mypy .)"  <- expand variables and commands to evaluate (must be escaped)
                              "pytest . && mypy . || echo failed!" <- use AND (&&) and OR (||) to run commands conditionally

+                        commands can be grouped using the group separator symbol (:::)

+                             "echo boil kettle" "sleep 1" ::: "echo make coffee"

+                        the above will print "boil kettle" and sleep for 1 second first before printing "make coffee"

+                        command groups are ran in the sequence you provide them, and if a command group fails (if a command fails inside the command group) the rest of the command groups in the sequence are not run

 options:
   -h, --help            show this help message and exit